dtinth/POST-chat-bot/static/README.md

     })
     ```

--   Give you a random menu from [Maidreamin API](https://ex-maid-blog.now.sh/):
+-   This makes the bot send you a random menu from [Maidreamin API](https://ex-maid-blog.now.sh/):

     ```js
     exports.endpoint = createEndpoint(async request => {